Cell & Tissue Engineering Laboratories

 Students doing a lab practical as part of the the Tissue Engineering module.

 The cell and tissue engineering laboratories provide extensive facilities for tissue engineering, mechanobiology and biomechanics research and teaching.
-The facilities include five dedicated cell culture laboratories, a molecular biology facility and general purpose laboratories.
-The labs house machines for mechanical testing of biological tissues or implantable materials as well as equipment for biochemical/cell biology analysis.
-The associated confocal microscopy unit incorporates two confocal microscopes, enabling advanced 3D imaging of living cells.
-In addition a series of mechanical test jigs and bioreactors are used to stimulate tissue regeneration.
+The facilities include five dedicated cell culture laboratories, a molecular biology facility and general purpose and biochemistry laboratories.
+The labs house machines for mechanical testing of biological tissues or implantable materials as well as equipment for a wide range of biochemical/cell biology analysis.

 Material Characterisation (MCA) Laboratories